 - Section 34, agreements that have as their intended objective, or result in, the prevention, restriction or distortion of competition within Singapore;

 - Section 47, abusing a dominant position in a market in Singapore; and

-- Section 54, where a merger with another entity results or is expected to result in the substantial lessening of competition in a market in Singapore.
+- Section 54, where a merger with another entity results or is expected to result in the substantial lessening of competition in a market in Singapore.8

 Finally, Section 86 of the Act provides for private actions offering remedies for victims of anticompetitive conduct for loss and damage suffered directly.
 As the Act explicitly refers to loss or damage suffered 'directly as a result of an infringement', it is unlikely that indirect purchasers will have standing to bring a claim.
 Therefore, by way of example, where there is conduct with an anticompetitive effect, such as a price increase that is passed along the supply chain, subsequent purchasers, including end-consumers, are unlikely to be afforded any recourse as their loss is not direct and therefore does not meet the requirement of the Act.

 Due to the requirement of a final determination, third parties have to wait until an entity exhausts all its rights of appeal before they are permitted to pursue a private action.
-A private claim for damages arising from an infringement of the Act must be brought within two years from either the time that the infringement decision is made or from the determination of any such appeal, whichever is later.
+A private claim for damages arising from an infringement of the Act must be brought within two years of either the time that the infringement decision is made or of the determination of any such appeal, whichever is later.9

 Sections 33 and 34 of the Act provide jurisdiction to regulate anticompetitive behaviour with effects or consequences in Singapore.
 Accordingly, a claimant who has suffered loss in Singapore as a result of an infringement established by the CCCS is likely to establish that a Singaporean court is the appropriate forum for the application.
 One final matter is that Section 86(7) provides that a final determination of an infringement decision is binding on the Singapore court, reducing some burden on an applicant in establishing the competition law breach.